Information for Cal Poly Students

 - the interpretation of the results

 - the value of the research or creative activity

 - the ability of each presenter to articulate the work involved

 - the organization of the material presented

 - the ability of each presenter to respond to questions

-Up to ten presentations will be selected to compete in the statewide competition at CSU Bakersfield and the selected participants will be notified shortly after the February 18 on-campus presentations
+Up to ten presentations will be selected to compete in the statewide competition at CSU Sacramento and the selected participants will be notified shortly after the March 3 on-campus presentations

 Please contact the Office of Research and Economic Development (Bldg.
 38, Room 154) at (805) 756-5153 if you have questions concerning the competition.